nottrobin/robinwinslow.uk/_posts/2013-05-31-installing-symfony-2-by-creating-a-github-fork.md

 *                              *
 ********************************
 ...
  OK       PHP version must be at least 5.3.3 (5.4.9-4ubuntu2 installed) OK       PHP version must not be 5.3.16 as Symfony won't work properly with it OK       Vendor libraries must be installed
 ... etc
 ```

-If that's the case, then you can just go ahead and run the webserver:
+If you get `error`s you must fix them, if you get `warnings` you could continue without if you like.

+Run the PHP server
+---

+If the PHP version listed in the output of `check.php` is at least `5.4` (see above, mine is `5.4.9-4ubuntu2`) then you can run the PHP server.
+[You can update](http://askubuntu.com/questions/109404/how-do-i-install-latest-php-in-supported-ubuntu-versions-like-5-4-x-in-ubuntu-1) to `5.4` if you don't have it already.

 ```
 $ php ./app/console server:run
 ```

-And then browse to [localhost:8000](http://localhost:8000/)
+And then browse to [localhost:8000](http://localhost:8000/).

-If the above line throws an error, it's probably because you don't have PHP 5.4.
-You can check with `php -v` and then [update](http://askubuntu.com/questions/109404/how-do-i-install-latest-php-in-supported-ubuntu-versions-like-5-4-x-in-ubuntu-1) if you don't have it.